 1. Remove the valve.

-2. Apply pressurized air to the port "A" valve and make sure that air flows out of the port "A" valve to port "IN".
+2. Apply air pressure to port "A" of the valve and make sure that air flows from port "A" of the valve to port "B".

-3. Apply pressurized air to the port "IN" valve and make sure no air is leaking from the port "IN" valve to port "A".
+3. Apply air pressure to port "B" of the valve and make sure that air does not pass from port "B" of the valve to port "A".

-1. Disconnect a wire from the negative plug of the storage battery.
+1. Disconnect the cable from the negative terminal of the battery.

 2. Remove the boost pressure control solenoid valve.

-3. Check for an open circuit in the valve.
-Use an ohmmeter to measure the resistance between the leads.
+3. Check for a break in the valve circuit.
+Use an ohmmeter to measure the resistance between the terminals.
 If there is no continuity, replace the solenoid valve.

-4. Make sure no air is escaping from the hole "A" to the hole "IN".
+4. Make sure that air does not flow from hole "A" to hole "B".

-5. Apply battery voltage to terminal "A" valve, and the mass on the output "IN".
+5. Apply battery voltage to terminal "A" of the valve and ground to terminal "B".

-6. Make sure air is escaping from the hole "A" to the hole "IN".
+6. Make sure that air flows from hole "A" to hole "B".

-If the described conditions are not met, replace the solenoid valve.
+If the above conditions are not met, replace the solenoid valve.

 Using an ohmmeter, check the resistance between the valve terminals (at a temperature of 20 - 30°C).